Biospheres Day on the Hill 2023

 Nature Canada renews funding for Long Point Naturehood programs

-The Long Point Biosphere Foundation was delighted to sign an agreement with Nature Canada this summer (August 2023) to sustain the Naturehood program in our area for another year.
+The Long Point Biosphere Region was delighted to sign an agreement with Nature Canada this summer (August 2023) to sustain the Naturehood program in our area for another year.

 Naturehood is actually a suite of programs that connect young people from all walks of life to the natural heritage of Norfolk County.
 The programs give young people and their families an opportunity to learn about the importance of natural wildlife areas in the Long Point Biosphere.